International Programmes 2024/2025

 Academic admission requirements

-Admission to the Master of Arts programme in “Books - Literature - Culture - Language: National and Transnational Studies (MA)” is offered for each autumn semester.
+Admission to the Master of Arts programme in “Books - Literature - Culture - Language: National and Transnational Studies (MA)” is offered for each winter semester, which starts in October.
 It is a very selective programme that admits only those applicants who can prove that their interests and previous qualifications make them especially suitable for this degree course.
 Applicants are selected by an inter-departmental admissions committee.

 Prospective students must have completed a first academic degree (Bachelor’s or equivalent) with a standard period of study of at least six semesters (three years).
 This first degree must be in a field which is thematically relevant to this Master’s programme: literature, linguistics, cultural studies, book studies, media studies, communication studies, history, political science, sociology, social anthropology, ethnology, philosophy, theology, educational science, art history or psychology.